JoeyDelp/JoSIM/docs/syntax.md

 **.include** *relative_path_to_file*

-This command reads in the contents of the relevant file pointed to by the relevant path uppon parsing of the netlist essentially extending the netlist by the linked file.
-This is incredibly handy when large subcircuits are involved and reuse of subcircuits accross multiple files is required.
+This command reads in the contents of the relevant file pointed to by the relevant path upon parsing of the netlist essentially extending the netlist by the linked file.
+This is incredibly handy when large subcircuits are involved and reuse of subcircuits across multiple files is required.

 This can also be used to house all the models used in simulation allowing a central point of alteration if the model is changed.